M

 Ruth Nabaasa, from Uganda, teaching Business English

-Teaching online from her home country, Ruth specializes in helping her adult Chilean learners with Business English.
+Ruth teaches online from her home country and specializes in helping her adult Chilean learners with Business English.

 How did you build the essential skills needed for teaching Business English?

-After doing the IDELTOnline™, a friend and I thought it would be good to have a specialist field.
-After looking at all the specialized courses, we both felt that the Specialized Course in Teaching Business English would be a great one for us to prepare for this field.
+A friend and I completed the IDELTOnline™ and thought it would be good to have a specialist field.
+We looked at all the specialized courses, and both felt that the Specialized Course in Teaching Business English would be the right one to prepare for this field.
 At that time, I truly felt that I would have increased contact with people in the corporate world who needed to learn English either because they had relocated to an English-speaking country for work or because they had frequent interaction with English speakers in and outside of their companies.

-After completing the Specialized Course in Teaching Business English, I felt I had the confidence and the skills to teach learners in different fields in the corporate world.
-One of the things I still remember from the course was that the Business English teacher should have the wisdom to acknowledge that his or her learners might be more knowledgeable than them in certain areas in their fields.
-Nevertheless, the Business English teacher should still move with the confidence that they have all the required language skills to effectively teach their Business English students.
+Completing the Specialized Course in Teaching Business English gave me the confidence and skills to teach learners in different fields in the corporate world.
+One lesson I still remember from the course is that Business English teachers should acknowledge that their learners may be more knowledgeable in certain areas of their field.
+Nevertheless, Business English teachers should still move with confidence, knowing they have all the language skills required to teach their students effectively.

 Learn more about the essentials of teaching Business English online and in person.